ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Good tools create weak programmers, programming should be tough [(29)](https://stackoverflow.com/questions/30395205/why-are-unsigned-integers-error-prone).
 It is what God intended [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc).

+Well-defined, standard compliant, wrong code is wrong 24/7 365 days a year and it will always produce exactly the same wrong answer [(95)](https://blog.robertelder.org/signed-or-unsigned-part-2/).
+This makes it possible to reproduce and fix bugs reported in the wild.
+Unsigned integers are well-defined in more cases, signed integers have more operations that are undefined.
+So by writing our code using unsigned integers we can be sure that any problem discovered will continue to be a problem until it is fixed.
+Any problem due to undefined behavior with signed integers risk go unnoticed until something changes, and the code may not behave the same on our developer machines as it does on end-user's machines.

 ## Reasons For Using Signed

 An appeal to authority argument but I include it anyway to counter the "the standard library designers chose unsigned and they are experts" argument in favor of unsigned integers.